Gomez (band): Liquid Skin (1999–2000)

-The band's second album, Liquid Skin, was released in 1999, lending Gomez further success on the British and Australian albums charts.
+The band's second album, Liquid Skin, was released in 1999, leading Gomez to success on the British and Australian albums charts.
 The band also made the Billboard Heatseeker chart for the first time.
-After winning the Mercury Prize, the band went back to Parr Street Studios, pressing on with recording as much material as they could between tours.
-Ken Nelson engineered once again and the band self produced.
-The album went Platinum and touring followed, including a performance at Glastonbury Festival on the second stage.
+After winning the Mercury Prize, the band went back to Parr Street Studios, recording as much material as they could between tours.
+Ken Nelson engineered once again and the band self-produced.
+The album went platinum and touring followed, including a performance at Glastonbury Festival on the second stage.

 In Our Gun (2000–2003)

 The group's third album, In Our Gun, was released in 2002.
-It made the top 10 on the UK charts as well as the top 50 on the Australian charts.
-The single "Shot Shot" charted in the UK top 40, the top 20 in Portugal, and the Billboard Heatseeker chart.
-The band produced and recorded the record in Batsford Manor, Gloucestershire with additional recordings in the famous Studio 2 at Abbey Road Studios.
+It made the top 10 on the UK charts and the top 50 on the Australian charts.
+The single "Shot Shot" charted in the UK top 40, the Portugal top 20, and the Billboard Heatseeker chart.
+The band produced and recorded the record in Batsford Manor, Gloucestershire, with additional recordings in Studio 2 at Abbey Road Studios.
 Giving the album a perfect score in his review for PopMatters, Matt Cibula wrote "everyone who doesn’t like this record is insane in a bad way.
 Screw Wilco; In Our Gun is sounding very much like the Album of the Year."